SumoLogic/sumologic-documentation/docs/send-data/kubernetes/v4/how-to-upgrade.md

 #### Apply missing Custom Resource Definition for OpenTelemetry Operator

-**When??** If you already uses OpenTelemetry Operator, and it is in version before `0.42.0`

-Please apply the following command on your cluster:
+**When??** If you already use OpenTelemetry Operator in a version below `0.42.0`, apply the following command on your cluster:

 ```shell
 kubectl apply -f https://raw.githubusercontent.com/open-telemetry/opentelemetry-helm-charts/opentelemetry-operator-0.44.0/charts/opentelemetry-operator/crds/crd-opentelemetry.io_opampbridges.yaml